M1841 12-pounder howitzer: Mexican–American War

 In 1840, Secretary of War Joel Roberts Poinsett sent American officers to Europe to study artillery.
 This led to the establishment of an artillery system in 1841 where the 6-pounder gun and 12-pounder howitzer were adopted as field artillery.
-At the start of the Mexican–American War, the US Army maintained four artillery regiments, each with 10 companies of 50 men each.
-There were only four highly trained light artillery batteries: James Duncan's Company A, 2nd Artillery Regiment, Samuel Ringgold's Company C, 3rd Artillery, Braxton Bragg's Company E, 3rd Artillery, and John M. Washington's Company B, 4th Artillery.
-The first three were assigned to Zachary Taylor's army at the beginning of the war, while Washington's joined Taylor's army later.
+At the start of the Mexican–American War, the U.S. Army maintained four artillery regiments, each with 10 companies of 50 men each.
+By law, only one company from each regiment was authorized to be permanently mounted and trained as a field artillery battery: Light Battery K, 1st U.S. Artillery, Light Battery A. 2nd U.S. Artillery, Light Battery C, 3rd U.S. Artillery, and Light Battery B, 4th U.S. Artillery.
+Battery A, 2nd U.S. and Battery C, 3rd U.S., were assigned to Zachary Taylor's army at the beginning of the war, while the others joined Taylor's army later.

 The Battle of Palo Alto on 8 May 1846 was largely an artillery duel in which the American batteries inflicted disproportionate losses on the Mexican soldiers.
 Though most accounts state that the batteries of Ringgold and Duncan were armed with four 6-pounder guns each, an archeological study found evidence that one or more 12-pounder howitzers were used.
 American losses were only five killed, 43 wounded, and two missing.
 However, 10 more soon died of their wounds, including Ringgold who was struck in both legs by a round shot from a 4-pounder Gribeauval cannon.
-Mexican commander Mariano Arista admitted losing 252 killed, but wrote only 102 killed in his official report.
+Mexican commander Mariano Arista verbally admitted losing 252 killed, but wrote only 102 killed in his official report.
 The next morning, the Mexican army fell back to a second position but it was beaten that day at the Battle of Resaca de la Palma.

 In the Battle of Buena Vista on 22–23 February 1847, Taylor's army counted 4,800 soldiers and the artillery batteries of Thomas W. Sherman (3rd Artillery), Washington, and Bragg.
 Washington's battery may have had eight field pieces, and the others six.
 During the action, the numerically superior Mexican army under Antonio López de Santa Anna forced many of the American volunteer units to retreat, but the artillery saved the day.
 On the morning of 24 February, Santa Ana's army had withdrawn.
 In the Battle for Mexico City, the 14,000-man American army of Winfield Scott was organized into four divisions with an artillery battery assigned to each division.
-These were Duncan's Company A (light), 2nd Artillery – William J. Worth's division, Company K (light), 1st Artillery – David E. Twiggs' division, Company I (light), 1st Artillery – Gideon Pillow's division, and Company H, 3rd Artillery – John A. Quitman's division.
+These were Light Battery A, 2nd U.S. Artillery – William J. Worth's division, Light Battery K, 1st U.S. Artillery – David E. Twiggs' division, Light Battery I, 1st U.S. Artillery – Gideon Pillow's division, and Light Battery H, 3rd U.S. Artillery – John A. Quitman's division.